Rajitha56/Amazon-Products-Data-Analysis/README.md

 - Load the dataset and execute the cleaning and analysis steps.
 - Generate visualizations to interpret the insights.
 - Modify and extend the analysis based on specific business questions.
-- This project provides a comprehensive analysis of Amazon products, helping businesses and consumers make informed decisions based on product pricing, discounts, and customer feedback.